couchbaselabs/LogLady/README.md

 ## What kind of logs?

 It would be wonderful to support all kinds of log files, but there are a near-infinite number of formats.
-We built this tool to look at Couchbase Lite logs, so it only understands how to read those.
+We built this tool to look at Couchbase Mobile logs, so it only understands how to read those.
 Specifically:

-* The binary format (`.cbllog`)
+* The Couchbase Lite binary format (`.cbllog`)
 * The textual form that the binary format translates to
 * Cocoa (iOS/macOS) logs
 * Android logs
+* Sync Gateway logs

 If you feel like adding support for more formats, open up LogParser.swift and be prepared to craft some gnarly regular expressions.
 (Strongly recommended: the [Expressions](https://www.apptorium.com/expressions) app.)